Thinking of separating - separation and its effects on children

 Separation is never easy for children.
 How they respond depends on their age and temperament.

 Parenting SA has developed a guide for parents going through big changes such as separation.
-Thinking separation.
+Thinking of separating?

 Parenting SA - is a partnership between the Department for Education and Child Development and the Women’s and Children’s Health Network (South Australia).

-On the Parenting SA website there are many other Parent Easy Guides, eg. 'Family break-up', 'Blended families', 'Family violence', and also information about parent groups in South Australia.
+On the Parenting SA website there are many other Parent Easy Guides, eg. 'Family break-up', 'Blended families', 'Family violence', and Single parenting.

 The Raising Children Network also has a lot of very good information for parents.